anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.md

 <p align="center"><b>Table 2-2a:</b> Reference Model Requirements - Virtual Networking</p>

-The required number of connection points to a VM is described in `e.cap.004` [above](#2.2.1).
+The required number of connection points to an instance is described in `e.cap.004` [above](#2.2.1).
 The table below specifies the required bandwidth of those connection points.

 | Reference  | Description | Requirement for Basic Profile | Requirement for High Performance Profile| Specification Reference |
 |---|---|---|---|---|